 Sallie Mae currently operates as a government-sponsored enterprise, subject to the restrictions of its federal charter.
-Following the Reorganization, the GSE would be one of several subsidiaries of the Holding Company.
-The Privatization Act will impose certain restrictions on intercompany relations between the GSE and its affiliates during the period prior to the GSE's dissolution to ensure their separate operation.
-In particular, the GSE must not extend credit to, nor guarantee any debt obligations of, the Holding Company or the Holding Company's non-GSE subsidiaries.
-Although the GSE may not finance the activities of its non-GSE affiliates, it may, subject to its minimum capital requirements, dividend retained earnings and surplus capital to the Holding Company, which in turn may use such amounts to support its non-GSE subsidiaries.
+Following the Reorganization, Sallie Mae would be one of several subsidiaries of the Holding Company.
+The Privatization Act will impose certain restrictions on intercompany relations between Sallie Mae and its affiliates during the period prior to the GSE's dissolution.
+In particular, Sallie Mae must not extend credit to, nor guarantee any debt obligations of, the Holding Company or the Holding Company's non-GSE subsidiaries.
+Although Sallie Mae may not finance the activities of its non-GSE affiliates, it may, subject to its minimum capital requirements, dividend retained earnings and surplus capital to the Holding Company, which in turn may use such amounts to support its non-GSE subsidiaries.
 The Sallie Mae Charter (as defined below) effectively requires that it maintain a minimum capital ratio.
-The Privatization Act further directs that under no circumstances shall the assets of the GSE be available or used to pay claims or debts of or incurred by the Holding Company.
-See "THE REORGANIZATION - -- Corporate Structure Before and After the Reorganization."
+The Privatization Act further directs that under no circumstances shall the assets of Sallie Mae be available or used to pay claims or debts of or incurred by the Holding Company.

-TERMS OF THE REORGANIZATION AGREEMENT
+TERMS OF THE REORGANIZATION

-Pursuant to the Reorganization Agreement, MergerCo, a newly-formed, wholly-owned subsidiary of the Holding Company, will be merged with and into the GSE with the GSE surviving, each outstanding share of Sallie Mae Common Stock will be converted into one share of Holding Company Common Stock and the outstanding shares of the common stock of MergerCo will be converted into all of the issued and outstanding shares of Sallie Mae Common Stock, all of which will then be owned by the Holding Company.
+Pursuant to the Reorganization Agreement, MergerCo will be merged with and into the GSE with the GSE surviving, each outstanding share of Sallie Mae Common Stock will be converted into one share of Holding Company Common Stock and the outstanding shares of the common stock of MergerCo will be converted into all of the issued and outstanding shares of Sallie Mae Common Stock, all of which will then be owned by the Holding Company.
 If the Reorganization is approved, the Reorganization will become effective at the time the certificate of merger is filed with the Secretary of State of the State of Delaware (the "Effective Time"), which management expects to be on or about May 16, 1997.
 As a result of the Reorganization, Sallie Mae will become a subsidiary of the Holding Company and all of the Holding Company Common Stock outstanding immediately after the Reorganization will be owned by the holders of Sallie Mae Common Stock outstanding immediately prior to the Reorganization.
-Following the Reorganization, the GSE will be gradually liquidated and dissolved on or before September 30, 2008.
+Following the Reorganization, the GSE will be gradually liquidated and its federal charter will be rescinded on or before September 30, 2008.

-The Reorganization will not result in any change to Sallie Mae's outstanding class of preferred stock or to its outstanding debt obligations and all of the outstanding securities of Sallie Mae (other than the Sallie Mae Common Stock and common stock equivalents) will remain outstanding immediately after the Reorganization.
-The Privatization Act requires that the GSE's preferred stock be repurchased or redeemed upon the GSE's dissolution, no later than September 30, 2008.
-See "THE REORGANIZATION -- Treatment of Preferred Stock."
+The Reorganization will not result in any change to the GSE's outstanding class of preferred stock or to its outstanding debt obligations and all of the outstanding securities of Sallie Mae (other than the Sallie Mae

+Common Stock and common stock equivalents) will remain outstanding as securities of the GSE immediately after the Reorganization.
+The Privatization Act requires that the GSE's preferred stock be repurchased or redeemed on or prior to the GSE's dissolution, no later than September 30, 2008.
 The Privatization Act provides that the Reorganization will not modify the attributes accorded to the debt obligations of Sallie Mae by the Sallie Mae Charter.

-It will not be necessary for holders of Sallie Mae Common Stock to immediately exchange their existing stock certificates for stock certificates of the Holding Company in connection with the Reorganization.
+It will not be necessary for holders of Sallie Mae Common Stock to exchange their existing stock certificates for stock certificates of the Holding Company in connection with the Reorganization.
 Following the Reorganization, new certificates bearing the name of SLM Holding Corporation will be issued by ChaseMellon Shareholder Services as outstanding certificates are presented for transfer.
 In addition, new certificates of the Holding Company will be issued in exchange for old certificates of the GSE upon the request of any shareholder.
 Certificates presented for transfer to a name other than that in which the surrendered certificate is registered must be properly endorsed, with the signature guaranteed, and accompanied by evidence of payment of any applicable stock transfer taxes.
-See "TERMS OF THE REORGANIZATION AGREEMENT."